Japan's top two banks take profit hits as bad debt costs rise

 The economy is likely to shrink at a slower pace than previously expected this year, a Reuters poll showed on Friday, although weakening consumer prices could put Japan on the cusp of mild deflation.

-MUFG, which owns 24% of Morgan Stanley MS.N, said its net profit in April-September came in at 400.8 billion yen ($3.82 billion), compared with 607 billion yen a year earlier.
+MUFG, which owns 24% of Morgan Stanley, said its net profit in April-September came in at 400.8 billion yen ($3.82 billion), compared with 607 billion yen a year earlier.

 Credit costs, which include funds set aside to cover bad loans, saw a 14-fold jump from the same period a year earlier.